SeppiaBrilla/University-notes/Image processing and computer vision/Perspective projection.md

 ## Properties

-The furtherst the objects are from the camera, the smallest they will appear.
+The furthest the objects are from the camera, the smallest they will appear.
 We can compute the new dimension (or get the original one) with the formula:
 $$
 l = L \frac{f}{z}
 $$
-where L is the origina length of the segment we want to know the new dimension, f is the focal lenght and z is the distance from the optical center.
+Where L is the original length of the segment we want to know the new dimension, f is the focal length and z is the distance from the optical center.
 This formula assumes the segment L is lying on the horizontal axis because ratios of length are not preserved unless the scene is parallel to the camera.

 # A more realistic approach